WindyC/gitskills/README.md

 # gitskills
 my learn of git
-Creatinbg a new branch is quick and simple.
+Creatinbg a new branch is quick and simple and happy.